Living with Data: Exploring Physicalization Approaches to Sedentary Behavior Intervention for Older Adults in Everyday Life: Findings

-Unlike typical alerts that demand immediate attention, the Standing Cushion’s gradual change was perceived as non-interruptive.
+Unlike typical alerts that demand immediate attention, the \textit{CushLumi} was perceived as non-interruptive.
 This allowed users to respond at their own pace, integrating the prompt into the natural rhythm of their day.
-P8, who spent her afternoons watching television, distinguished the device from other interruptions in her life.
-She reflected \textit{``My daughter's phone calls are an interruption.
+P8$\_$Phase1, who spent her afternoons watching television, reflected: \textit{``My daughter's phone calls are an interruption.
 The doorbell is an interruption.
-This light (...) its a suggestion.
+This light ... it's a suggestion.
 It waits for a natural break, like the TV ads.
 It never yells at me.
-Its polite.''} The participant personified the system as polite because it did not function as an alarm.
-Its gradual nature allowed for opportunistic engagement during moments of low cognitive load, such as a commercial break.
-This invitational model, rather than a demanding one, was central to its acceptance within the participant's established routines.
+It's polite''.}